TRileySchwarz/DumpDetector/README.md

 # DumpDetector

-When the price of a crypto currency you are holding tanks after someone dumps a significant amount of tokens can result in devastating losses.
+When the price of a crypto currency tanks as a result of someone dumps a significant amount of tokens can result in devastating losses.
 If only there was a way to know a dump was coming beforehand...

 Using a combination of the Etherscan API and a database of Internal Binance Wallets we are able to monitor token